-Dr. Peter Selby is a Clinician Scientist and Senior Medical Consultant at CAMH.
-He is the Interim Vice-Chair of Research for the Department of Family and Community Medicine and holds the Dr. Barnett & Beverley Giblon Professorship in Family Medicine Research at the University of Toronto.
-He is a Clinician Scientist and Director of the Mental Health and Addictions Division in the Department of Family and Community Medicine.
-He is also a Professor in the Department of Psychiatry and in the Dalla Lana School of Public Health at the University of Toronto.
-He is also a full member of the School of Graduate Studies through the Dalla Lana School of Public Health and the Institute of Medical Sciences at the University of Toronto.
+Dr. Selby is the Vice-Chair, Research for the Department of Family and Community Medicine and holds the Dr. Barnett & Beverley Giblon Professorship in Family Medicine, a University Named Professorship at the University of Toronto.
+He is cross-appointed as professor in the Department of Psychiatry and the Dalla Lana School of Public Health and is a full member of the School of Graduate Studies through DLSPH and the Institute of Medical Sciences (IMS), University of Toronto.

 Areas of Research